bay3s/grid/readme.md

-Implements the Gridworld environment for reinforcement learning - the environment allows an agent to navigate and collect rewards.
+Implements the Gridworld environment for reinforcement learning - an agent can navigate the grid, learn to collect rewards, and avoid obstacles.

 # Demo